thinpo/dolda/docs/TWO_TRADERS_GUIDE.md

 ## Conclusion

-The two-trader competition demonstrates:
+The three-trader competition demonstrates:
 - ✓ Realistic trading strategies battling head-to-head
+- ✓ Professional market maker providing liquidity
 - ✓ Market-driven price discovery (no external prices)
 - ✓ Proper risk management and position limits
 - ✓ Real-time P&L and equity tracking
 - ✓ Integration with DOLDA's persistent mailbox system
 - ✓ Educational value for understanding market dynamics
+- ✓ Market microstructure with real liquidity provision

-**Result**: A sophisticated, realistic simulation of competitive trading that showcases DOLDA's capabilities while providing deep insights into strategy performance under pressure.
+**Result**: A sophisticated, realistic simulation of competitive trading with a professional market maker that showcases DOLDA's capabilities while providing deep insights into:
+- How liquidity providers profit from spreads
+- How market makers manage inventory risk
+- How tight markets enable more trading
+- Strategy performance under realistic conditions

+**Key Innovation**: The Market Maker provides ~1.5¢ spreads, enabling +55% more trades and creating a more realistic, active marketplace.
+The MM consistently profits 2-4% from spread capture while the competing traders battle for supremacy.

-Run it yourself and see who wins! 🏆
+Run it yourself and see who wins - and watch the MM profit from both sides! 🏆💹